GovCompass

 Micro-enterprises (fewer than 10 employees and annual turnover or balance sheet under €2 million) benefit from specific simplifications:

-• Simplified technical documentationtechnical documentationRecords a provider must compile and keep for a high-risk AI system to demonstrate conformity, covering its design, data, testing, risk management and monitoring.Open full entry →: For AI systems they develop (providerproviderThe actor who develops an AI system (or has it developed) and places it on the market or into service under its own name — carrying manufacturer-style duties: design controls, documentation, conformity.Open full entry → role), micro-enterprises may use simplified documentation formats
+• Simplified technical documentationtechnical documentationRecords a provider must compile and keep for a high-risk AI system to demonstrate conformity, covering its design, data, testing, risk management and monitoring.Open full entry →: For AI systems they develop (providerproviderThe actor who develops an AI system (or has it developed) and places it on the market or into service under its own name.
+It carries manufacturer-style duties: design controls, documentation, conformity.Open full entry → role), micro-enterprises may use simplified documentation formats

 • Reduced conformity assessmentconformity assessmentThe pre-market process demonstrating a high-risk AI system meets the EU AI Act's requirements, leading to CE marking and registration.Open full entry → requirements: Where self-assessment is permitted, simplified procedures apply